How to Recover From Edibles

 Light Exercises

-Exercise has been linked to helping with anxiety symptoms (7).
-Consider doing some light exercises such as yoga or walking next time you're feeling too high from your weed edibles.
+We’re not saying you should make your way to the gym.
+But movement has been linked to helping with anxiety symptoms.
+Consider doing some yoga or walking next time you're feeling too high from your weed edibles.

 Be aware that you may feel dizzy or experience declined cognitive skills when overconsuming cannabis.
 So, consider exercising with a sober partner in case things go south.